oscdev-io/birdplan/tests/t40_bgp/t56_outgoing_large_communities/README.md

 For these tests r1 is peering with e1 which is advertising routes as a route reflector with various large communities set to seed the below tests with data.

 In terms of test "test_bgp_outgoing_large_communities_bgp_customer":
-  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community the customer route to r2 with a large community added.
+  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community to the customer route to r2 with a large community added.

 In terms of test "test_bgp_outgoing_large_communities_bgp":
-  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community all BGP routes to r2 with a large community added.
+  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community to all BGP routes to r2 with a large community added.

 In terms of test "test_bgp_outgoing_large_communities_bgp_own":
-  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community OWN BGP routes to r2 with a large community added.
+  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community to OWN BGP routes to r2 with a large community added.

 In terms of test "test_bgp_outgoing_large_communities_bgp_peering":
-  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community peering BGP routes to r2 with a large community added.
+  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community to peering BGP routes to r2 with a large community added.

 In terms of test "test_bgp_outgoing_large_communities_bgp_transit":
-  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community transit BGP routes to r2 with a large community added.
+  - ExaBGP e1 should advertise routes to r1 and r1 should add a large community to transit BGP routes to r2 with a large community added.

 ## Tests for BGP outgoing large communities to route types